Logan Schuchart – Chasing His Dream

 The ability to chase one’s dream is a reality that most people cherish and strive for.
 Since he was able to walk, Logan Schuchart has been driven to become the best racer he could be.
 With family blood lines running deep, it was clear that following in his grandfather’s footsteps and becoming a champion racer would always be his mission.

-The now 25-year-old is set to embark on his fifth season competing with the World of Outlaws Sprint Car Series, the pinnacle of grassroots racing.
+The 27-year-old is in the midst of his seventh season competing with the World of Outlaws Sprint Car Series, the pinnacle of grassroots racing.
 With the help of his Hall of Fame grandfather, he continues escalating his stature with “The Greatest Show on Dirt.”
 He’s answered the question of “can this kid do it?” every step of the way from go-karts, to regional Sprint cars and now with the Outlaws.

 He holds himself to the highest of standards with character, integrity and loyalty being pillars to his daily work ethic.
 His passion and drive to become a World of Outlaws champion is the every day motivation that continues to push and navigate him to continue chasing his dream.